RobotecAI/robotec-o3de-tools/README.md

 # SensorDebug

-A tool that allows the adjusted frequency, activate and deactivate sensor during the game mode.
+A tool that allows to adjust frequency, and activate/deactivate sensor during the game mode.

 # Smoothing